-Since the creation of content on ecommerce websites is typically an ongoing operation, and not a one-off thing, you need to look at the results from past attempts to enhance those that are going forward.
+Since creating a content ctrategy on ecommerce websites is typically an ongoing operation, and not a one-off thing, you need to look at the results from past attempts to enhance those that are going forward.

 Good metrics will inform you what sort of investment return (ROI) you have accomplished.
 Progress may be evaluated by such factors as:

 Organic traffic, Leads, Conversion rate, Time on page, Social shares, Engagement, ROI, Backlinks

 Bear in mind that the specific metrics you want to measure will vary depending on the content type.
 Some forms of content and the metrics on which you would want to base performance include:

 Blog posts/articles: Key performance indicators (KPIs) range from website traffic and unique visitors to page views per visit and geographic trends.

 Email: Indicators include open rate, conversion rate, and click-through rate.